-The Data Transfer Tool is a separate application it may be opened from windows start>programs>DBMaker 5.1>DataTransfer, or opened from within JDBA Tool.
+The JData Transfer Tool is a separate application it may be opened from windows start>programs>DBMaker 5.4>JDataTransfer, or opened from JDBA Tool.
 It consists of a main console and a menu bar, as illustrated in Figure 23-1.
-The main console provides five options: import from text, import from XML, import from ODBC, export to text, and export to XML.
+The main console provides seven options: import from text, import from XML, import from JSON, import from ODBC, export to text, and export to XML and export to JSON.
 The Menu Bar consists of three menus: the Transfer menu, the Option menu, and the Help menu.
 The Transfer menu provides the same transfer functions as the main console, with the addition of the batch transfer function.
 The option menu changes the language that the UI is displayed in.
 Currently English, Japanese, and Chinese (traditional) are supported.
 The help menu provides access to the help system for JDBA Tool.

-Figure 23-1 The Data Transfer Tool main window
+Figure 23-1 The JData Transfer Tool main window

-- Opening the Data Transfer Tool: - Start JDBA Tool and connect to the database that data is to be transferred to or from. - 2.
-Select Data Transfer from the Tool menu.
-The Data Transfer tool window appears.
+- Opening the JData Transfer Tool by JDBA Tool: - 1.
+Start JDBA Tool and connect to the database that data is to be transferred to or from. - 2.
+Select JData Transfer from the Tool menu.
+The JData Transfer tool window appears.